-Transfer International Students Must Meet Transfer Admission Criteria
+Transfer International

-- Official transcripts must be sent directly to the Registrar's Office from all colleges. - Evidence of completing a recognized secondary program must be submitted - A current notarized statement of financial support is required - Language requirements must be met - International students, whose first language is not English and who are applying for admission as undergraduate students must take the Test of English as a Foreign Language (TOEFL). - A minimum TOEFL score of 500 (paper) or 173 (computer) is required; or students may provide other documentation deemed acceptable by the university.
+All international students applying for admission must arrange to have official transcripts sent directly to the Registrar's Office from all colleges

+- International students for whom English is a second language are required to demonstrate English proficiency. - All international students whose first language is not English and "who are applying?" for admission as undergraduate students must take the Test of English as a Foreign Language (TOEFL). - A current notarized statement of financial support - Transfer international students must have completed a recognized secondary program. - A minimum TOEFL score of 500 paper or 173 computer or provide other documentation deemed acceptable by the institution to which the student is seeking admission. - Transfer international students must meet transfer admission criteria.

-NOTE: International students who took English courses in their native country will not be allowed to use the oredits at Southern University towards a degree However, arrangements can be made with the Department of English to take an advance placement test.
+NOTE: International students who took English courses in their native country will not be allowed to use the credits at Southern University towards a degree.
+However, arrangements can be made with the Department of English to take an advance placement test.
 No transfer credit will be accepted if the school is not listed on the application.
 Personal student papers, Photostats, or attested copies are not accepted for evaluation purposes.